JustinGoheen/python-template/README.md

 > literally search for `{ component_name }`, not `component name`

-The search for `{ component_name }` should return 10 results in 5 files.
+The search for `{ component_name }` will return results in 5 files.
 One of those files is this README, the other four files must be changed, and are:

 - .lightning
 - pyproject.toml